mjstahl/elementree/README.md

 import elementree from 'elementree'

 import {
-  attach,   // mount a view and app state to a selector html,     // don't escape HTML prepare,  // setup the rendering of a template with its state ready,    // DOM is setup and ready to render on render,   // render JS template strings as HTML route,    // change the route
+  attach,       // mount a view and app state to a selector forceUpdate,  // force a render of the root html,         // don't escape HTML prepare,      // setup the rendering of a template with its state ready,        // DOM is setup and ready to render on render,       // render JS template strings as HTML route,        // change the route
   State         // a view's state, as a finite state machine } from 'elementree'
 ```